kite-sdk/kite-examples/kite-examples-morphlines/README.md

-For details consult the `pom.xml` build file, as well as the Morphline config files in the `src/test/resources/test-morphlines` directory, as well as the test data files in the `src/test/resources/test-documents` directory, as well as the example custom morphline command implementations in the `src/main/java/` directory tree.
+For details consult the `pom.xml` build file, as well as the Morphline config files in the `src/test/resources/test-morphlines` directory, as well as the test data files in the `src/test/resources/test-documents` directory, as well as unit tests in the `src/test/java/` directory tree, as well as the example custom morphline command implementations in the `src/main/java/` directory tree.

 ## Building